slint-ui/slint/docs/layouting.md

 * `VerticalLayout` / `HorizontalLayout`: The children are placed along the vertical or horizontal axis.
 * `GridLayout`: The children are placed in a grid of columns and rows.
-* `PathLayout`: The children are placed along a path.

 Layouts can also be nested, making it possible to create complex user interfaces.